 Harding University Catalog

 If you are already enrolled at Harding, this catalog serves as your official academic document.
-We pledge our best efforts toward helping you realize your educational goals.
+It will guide you through the academic process, and the entire Harding family will do our very best to help you reach your college goals.

 Harding University admits students of any race, color, and national or ethnic origin.
 Also, in compliance with Title IX of the Educational Amendments of 1972, and section 504 of the Rehabilitation Act of 1973, Harding University does not discriminate on the basis of sex or handicap in its educational program, activities or employment except where necessitated by specific religious tenets held by the institution and its controlling body.

 Harding University is a private Christian institution of higher education committed to the tradition of the liberal arts and sciences.
-It is composed of the following academic units: College of Arts and Humanities, College of Bible and Religion, College of Business Administration, College of Communication, College of Education, College of Nursing, College of Pharmacy, College of Sciences and Honors College, with graduate and professional programs in religion, education, business, physician assistant studies, pharmacy, and speech language pathology, and a Center for Business Professional Studies.
+It is composed of the following academic units: the College of Arts and Humanities, College of Bible and Ministry, Paul R. Carter College of Business Administration, Cannon-Clary College of Education, College of Sciences, Honors College, and The Center for Health Sciences that includes the Carr College of Nursing, College of Pharmacy, and College of Allied Health.
+Harding offers graduate and professional programs in ministry, marriage and family therapy, education, business, physician assistant studies, pharmacy, physical therapy, speech language pathology, and a Center for Online and Adult Education.
 The University serves a diverse, coeducational student body of traditional and nontraditional students from across the United States and around the world, although the primary constituency for students and financial support is the fellowship of the churches of Christ.
 The board of trustees, the administration and the faculty believe that the freedom to pursue truth and high academic achievement is compatible with the Christian principles to which the University is committed.
 The faculty is dedicated to excellence in teaching, scholarship and service, and to their role as models of Christian living.
 The University community seeks to provide an environment that both supports students and challenges them to realize their full potential.
-Thus, Harding’s mission is to provide a quality education that will lead to an understanding and philosophy of life consistent with Christian ideals.
+Thus, Harding's mission is to provide a quality education that will lead to an understanding and philosophy of life consistent with Christian ideals.
 This involves the following goals:

 Generally, the integration of faith, learning and living (developing the whole person through a commitment to Christ and to the Bible as the Word of God, an emphasis on lifelong intellectual growth, and the encouragement of Christian service and world missions through a servant-leadership lifestyle).